SrinidhiSrini/srinidhisrini.github.io/README.md

 layout: page
 ---

-This is a blog about life written by Srinidhi Srinivasasubbu.
+A blog about life written by Srinidhi Srinivasasubbu.

 ## Credits